 The best things in Malaga can be summed up in one great trip!

-Hop on a boat that will take you to the city’s historic landmarks while you sip on delicious wine and enjoy authentic tapas.
+Hop on a boat that will take you to the city’s historical landmarks while you sip on delicious wine and enjoy authentic tapas.

 Your experienced boat guide will talk you through all the interesting points during the boat trip.
 For a good four hours, you get to use all your senses to experience Malaga and all its best features.